middlebury/styleguide/_editorial/c.md

 Two words used as one expression may be written as one word, as a hyphenated word, or as two separate words.
 Which form to use often depends upon the use or position in the sentence.

-`We arrived at the football field at *halftime*.` (noun)
+`We arrived at the football field at halftime.` (noun)

-`This ad says it is a *half-time* position.` (adjective before noun)
+`This ad says it is a half-time position.` (adjective before noun)

-`He lives in the *first-floor* apartment.` (adjective before noun)
+`He lives in the first-floor apartment.` (adjective before noun)

-`His apartment is on the *first floor*.` (follows noun)
+`His apartment is on the first floor.` (follows noun)

 To hyphenate or not to hyphenate is often a question for writers and editors.
 Use hyphens to increase readability.
 For example, the hyphen in much-needed clothing shows that the clothing is greatly needed rather than abundant and needed.
 Where no ambiguity could result, hyphenation is not needed.

 `High school student; experiential learning opportunities; cyber policy initiatives`

 When in doubt about whether to hyphenate, check the dictionary.
-Also, see the Chicago Manual of Style hyphenation guide, pages 375–384.
+Also, see the _Chicago Manual of Style_ hyphenation guide, pages 375–384.

 **conjunctions**

-Conjunctions such as and, or, but, and nor may be used to begin a sentence.
+Conjunctions such as _and, or, but_, and _nor_ may be used to begin a sentence.
 However, doing so should not be a substitute for clear writing.

 **Convocation**